Forvie National Nature Reserve: During the World Wars

+Folklore

+The deserted village of Forvie lies within the sand dunes.
+Excavations of the village church, which is dedicated to Saint Adamnan, shown that it was constructed in the 12th-century, and the dating of burials within the church indicate that it had become a ruin by the 15th-century: local folk history tells of a nine-day storm that occurred from a curse of three daughters deprived the inheritance of the land by dirty means, leading to the village being engulfed by sand in August 1413.
+The daughters were said to have prayed to heaven for the land to be made 'worthless.'
+Their prayer concluded: "Let nocht bee funde in Furvye's glebys Bot thystl, bente and sande."
+The parish of Forvie was annexed by the neighbouring parish of Slains in 1573.

 Visitors

 The Forvie National Nature Reserve is visited by around 35,000 people each year.
 Stevenson Forvie Centre near Collieston at the northern end of the reserve provides information to visitors.
 The centre first opened in the 1980s, and was substantially upgraded in 1998 with funding from Shell and a bequest from a local resident, Margaret Stevenson, after whom the centre is now named.

 Two waymarked trails to allow visitors to access the reserve.
 The 5.5 km Dune Trail is a circular route around the southern part of the reserve, through the dunes landscape and out to the beach, passing the site of the abandoned village and the ruins of the kirk.
 The 3.4 km Heath Trail is a circular route starting and finishing at the visitor centre, passing through the heathland of the northern part of the reserve.
 The two paths can be linked by a path running along the seafront.